Click the icon to order the

 The twelve pitches are first introduced in all their chromatic glory at bars 7-10, and they reappear in different keys throughout the piece.
 The music, however, is not really in any key at all, since I only think in terms of keys if I'm locked out of my car.
 And if I were locked out of my car, this is probably the kind of thing I'd be hearing in my head while frantically trying to get back in.

 Which leads to the title, which has nothing to do with my car.
 It has everything to do with a young gull who landed on a rock in front of my desk window as I was finishing this music, with a sizable flounder uh, floundering in his clamped beak.
 The rather goofy-looking bird was having a challenging time figuring out how to swallow his windfall.
-I said to the bird, "Wow, tight squeeze!", and immediately realized that all these notes that were cramming the score page would soon be squeezing through the students’ instruments, as snugly as a fat flounder in a gull's mouth.
+I said to the bird, "Wow, tight squeeze, eh?!", and immediately realized that all these notes that were cramming the score page would soon be squeezing through the musicians’ instruments, as snugly as a fat flounder in a gull's mouth.
 I also realized that talking to birds is pointless; they make lousy conversationalists.

 Ok, this could be another local flatfish, like a sole,

-but I'm calling it a flounder just for the halibut because heck,
+but I'm calling it a flounder just for the halibut

 you just don't sea this every day.